 The focus of the exercises conducted here was to compare records of arrest in CJARS to arrests reported to the UCR.
-It is also worth mentioning that there is a substantial amount of data on bookings in CJARS that has been collected from 16 counties in the U.S. This data on bookings was not compared to the UCR arrest counts because differences in the nature of the two types of events prevents meaningful comparisons.
+It is also worth mentioning that there is a substantial amount of data on bookings covered by CJARS.
+However, this data on bookings was not compared to the UCR arrest counts because differences in the nature of the two types of events prevents meaningful comparisons.